All Episodes

 These guys have now made it impossible for her for to enjoy life.

-And we're going to come to her defense and we're going to expose these two guys, and we're going to make sure we get rid of both of them along with Bush and Rumsfeld and Delay.
+We're going to make sure we get rid of both of them, along with Bush and Rumsfeld and Delay.

 We're going to get rid of Rice.

-So I just you have to love this.
+So you have to love this.

 If this were 17 years ago, this is all the American people would ever know about this.

-That Valerie Plame is a hero, that her husband is a prince, that her husband is a savior and a patriot, and a man who cares and deeply loves his country.
+That Valerie Plame is a hero, that her husband is a prince, that her husband is a savior and a patriot and a man who cares and deeply loves his country.

 And that's how they got Richard Nixon.

-On the Watergate committee, in Ergo, you forced a Republican president out of office.
+And Ergo, you forced a Republican president out of office.

-Ain't gonna happen, gang, this time.
+Ain't going to happen, gang, this time.

-What's going to end up happening here is that these unassailable great characteristics of Valerie Plame, i.e.
+What's going to end up happening here is that these unassailable great characteristics of Valerie Plame, i.e. Wolfen and Joe Wilson, are going to be exposed to the American people as who they are.

-And once again, the American people make up their minds once they're fully informed, and we will see that the media will once again take its lumps.
+And once again, the American people will make up their minds once they're fully informed, and we will see that the media will once again take its lumps.

-A law Dan Rather and Burkett Gate.
+A la Dan Rather and Burkitt Gate.

 Mary Mapes, you go on down the list.